na-na-hi/renget/archive/agnai_reverse_proxy.md

 [1] https://agnai.chat/settings Set Default AI Service to "Kobold", click on the Kobold tab, set "Third-party backend format" to OpenAI and set the third-party URL to the OpenAI proxy URL (***the one that ends with /proxy/openai**).

 **FOR THE TODD PROXY MAKE SURE YOU REMOVE /v1 FROM THE URL**

-Make sure you have some garbage entered for the OpenAI API key under OpenAI settings (unless you have a key there then that's fine)

 [2]  Start a chat.
 Open the chat menu at the top right, and click "Generation Settings"